Outlander (TV series): Filming

 The Hermitage, Dunkeld in Perthshire and Milne Woods in Bridge of Allan.
 Much of the filming was completed at Wardpark Studios.

 Production on season six was scheduled to begin in May 2020, but was delayed due to the COVID-19 pandemic.
 Production eventually began in February 2021.

 Production for season seven began in April 2022, while filming began in May 2022 in Scotland.

 Production for the eighth and final season began in March 2024 and ended on September 27, 2024.

 Music

 The music is composed by Bear McCreary.
 The title song is an adaptation of Robert Louis Stevenson's poem Sing Me a Song of a Lad That Is Gone, set to the tune of the Scottish folk song "The Skye Boat Song" and is sung by McCreary's wife Raya Yarbrough.
 For the first half of season two, the second verse of the opening theme is sung in French to reflect the season's French setting.
 For the second half of season three, the second verse of the opening theme has Caribbean music to reflect the season's Jamaican setting.
 The fourth season opening theme has a colonial American sound.
 The theme song is sung by Sinéad O'Connor for the seventh season, which was the final song recorded by O'Connor before her death in July 2023.
+For the eighth and final season, the theme song is sung by Annie Lennox.
+The final episode of the series used the theme song and the accompanying opening title sequence from the first season.